Contents: Release bearing ↡ Switch-off lever ↡

-Warning: Clutch lining wear dust that coats clutch parts may contain asbestos, which is hazardous to health.
-Do not blow it off with compressed air or inhale it.
-Do not use petrol or other non-petrol solvents to wash off dust.
-Use brake cleaner or methylated spirits to flush dust into a suitable container.
-Then wipe the coupling parts with clean rags and put them in a closed labeled container.
+Warning: Clutch lining dust that coats clutch components may contain asbestos, which is hazardous to health.
+Do not blow off with compressed air or inhale.
+Do not use gasoline or other non-gasoline based solvents to remove dust.
+Use brake cleaner or methylated spirits to remove dust into a suitable container.
+Then wipe clutch components with clean rags and place in a sealed, labeled container.

 Release bearing